nim444/nim444/README.md

 ## What I Do

 I help businesses automate systems and ship reliable products using modern tools and solid architecture.
-With 7+ years of hands-on experience, I’ve worked on scalable web applications, testing pipelines, and backend automation for SMBs.
+I’ve worked on scalable web applications, testing pipelines, and backend automation for SMBs.

-## Tech I Use

-Python · Django · FastAPI · CI/CD · PostgreSQL · MongoDB · Docker · Nginx · AWS · Azure